xingyingwang/smart_contracts/README.md

-# Info page for the Smart Contract module at the University of Exeter
+# Information page for the Smart Contract module at the University of Exeter